Saladin: Early life

 Saladin was born in Tikrit in present-day Iraq.
 His personal name was "Yusuf"; "Salah ad-Din" is a laqab, an honorific epithet, meaning "Righteousness of the Faith".
-His family was of Kurdish ancestry, and had originated from the village of Ajdanakan near the city of Dvin in central Armenia.
-He was the son of a Kurdish mercenary, Najm ad-Din Ayyub.
-The Rawadiya tribe he hailed from had been partially assimilated into the Arabic-speaking world by this time.
+His parents were of Kurdish Rawadiya ancestry, and had originated from the village of Ajdanakan near the city of Dvin in central Armenia.
+He was the son of a Kurdish mercenary Najm ad-Din Ayyub.
+The Rawadiya tribe from which his family hailed was originally of Arab descent but later became Kurdicized.

 In Saladin's era, no scholar had more influence than sheikh Abdul Qadir Gilani, and Saladin was strongly influenced and aided by him and his pupils.
 In 1132, the defeated army of Zengi, Atabeg of Mosul, found their retreat blocked by the Tigris River opposite the fortress of Tikrit, where Saladin's father, Najm ad-Din Ayyub served as the warden.
 Ayyub provided ferries for the army and gave them refuge in Tikrit.
-Mujahid ad-Din Bihruz, a former Greek slave who had been appointed as the military governor of northern Mesopotamia for his service to the Seljuks, reprimanded Ayyub for giving Zengi refuge and in 1137 banished Ayyub from Tikrit after his brother Asad ad-Din Shirkuh killed a friend of Bihruz.
+Mujahid ad-Din Bihruz, a former Greek slave who had been appointed as the military governor of northern Mesopotamia for his service to the Seljuks, reprimanded Ayyub for giving Zengi refuge, and in 1137 banished Ayyub from Tikrit after his brother Asad ad-Din Shirkuh killed a friend of Bihruz.
 According to Baha ad-Din ibn Shaddad, Saladin was born the same night his family left Tikrit.
 In 1139, Ayyub and his family moved to Mosul, where Imad ad-Din Zengi acknowledged his debt and appointed Ayyub commander of his fortress in Baalbek.
 After the death of Zengi in 1146, his son, Nur ad-Din, became the regent of Aleppo and the leader of the Zengids.

 Saladin, who now lived in Damascus, was reportedly fond of the city, but information on his early childhood is scarce.
 About education, Saladin wrote, "Children are brought up in the way in which their elders were brought up".
 According to his biographers, Anne-Marie Eddé and al-Wahrani, Saladin was able to answer questions on Euclid, the Almagest, arithmetic, and law, but this was an academic ideal.
 It was his knowledge of the Qur'an and the "sciences of religion" that linked him to his contemporaries; several sources claim that during his studies, he was more interested in religious studies than joining the military.
 Another factor which may have affected his interest in religion was that, during the First Crusade, Jerusalem was taken by the Christians.
 In addition to Islam, Saladin knew the genealogies, biographies, and histories of the Arabs, as well as the bloodlines of Arabian horses.
 More significantly, he knew the Hamasah of Abu Tammam by heart.
-He spoke Kurdish and Arabic and knew Turkish and Persian.
+He spoke Kurdish and Arabic, and knew Turkish and Persian.